-People who would like this show are people who like stories of change, intoxicated lawyers, and gin rummy.
-I think that people should definitely go see this show.
-I think it is such a great story and it is so relevant for today.
-I loved it!
+People who would like this show are people who like futuristic politics, the persistence of IKEA, and excessive herbal tea.
+I think that people should go and see this show.
+It is such an interesting concept and it is beautifully acted.
+I loved it.